Total of people that favorited this listing

 Don’t just visit Egypt, fall in love with it, become part of it, and understand the total enchantment of this beautiful country on this tour with Ride Egypt!
 Pharaoh Trails, that you will explore on this tour, offers the best and most captivating sights of Aswan, Luxor, and Hurghada.
 This is your chance to witness the extraordinary biannual sun festival at Abu Simbel, explore the indescribable vastness of the Valley of the kings, observe the iconic and otherworldly Tombs of Nefatari, and relax on the warm shores of the alluring Red Sea.

-During this eight-day trip, you will be staying at Villa Nile House, Kato Dool Nubian House in Aswan, and Tuya Hotel in Abu Simbel.
+During this eight-day trip, you will be staying at Villa Nile House, Kato Dool Nubian House in Aswan and Princess Sarah Cruise.

 Villa Nile House is a quirky charming guest house with outstanding service.
 This guesthouse is built in an oriental style with traditional materials like wood and cob and comfortably decorated.
 It has two terraces on the roof with views of Luxor temple and Hatshepsut temple.
 When you enter the grounds, you will be delighted by the flower garden and enjoy the Bedouin corner to relax and drink a mint tea or the traditional Egyptian Karkade.
 Yes, you are on holiday!